buildbot/buildbot/master/docs/manual/customization.rst

 This creates a single instance of class ``MyStep``.
 However, Buildbot needs a new object each time the step is executed.
-An instance of :class:`~buildbot.process.buildstep.BuildStep` rembers how it was constructed, and can create copies of itself.
+An instance of :class:`~buildbot.process.buildstep.BuildStep` remembers how it was constructed, and can create copies of itself.
 When writing a new step class, then, keep in mind are that you cannot do anything "interesting" in the constructor -- limit yourself to checking and storing arguments.

 It is customary to call the parent class's constructor with all otherwise-unspecified keyword arguments.